cy-zheng/pyCreeper/README.md

 # pyCreeper
-It is a distributed web crawler.
+It is a asynchronous web crawler.
 Creepers are common in China.
 They feel like a web crawler: slow growth and and wide coverage.